 Just when the world is getting to know about 4K TV, Japan suddenly heads into uncharted territory by broadcasting television content in 8K resolution beginning Monday.

-Japan’s NHK broadcaster is set to launch a new satellite channel that transmits a mix of 4K and 8K content from 10 a.m. to 5 p.m., reported Inverse.
+Japan’s NHK broadcaster is set to launch a new satellite channel that transmits a mix of 4K and 8K content from 10 a.m. to 5 p.m., reported Inverse.4K resolution still in its infancy.

 The updated resolution standard of 8K is a huge jump from 4K, which itself is currently, still in its infancy.
 Current media hardware (TVs, game consoles, media devices) and content providers (Netflix, Amazon) have yet to fully deliver 4K into the mainstream.